MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/Revenuerecogntionforcontractlines.md

 This article provides an overview of mapping projects and tasks to a project contract line.
 ## Review project contracts for contract lines

-To review the project contract lines or to update addtional details in **Dynamics 365 for finance**, complete the following:
+To review the project contract lines or to update additional details in **Dynamics 365 for finance**, complete the following:

 1. In the **Dynamics 365 Finance** environment, go to **Project management and accounting**  \>  **Projects**  \>  **Project contracts**
 2. Select **Show default accounting** on the **project contract** action pane.